 This is clearly a contested issue.
 It is clear that key national stakeholders including the government and the previous Chief Inspector of HMICFRS have lost confidence in the current arrangements.
-The latter has called for a fundamental review the current arrangements operation and effectiveness.
+The previous Chief Inspector of HMICFRS has called for a fundamental review the current arrangements operation and effectiveness.
 The FBU are clearly opposed to changing current arrangements, although it is less clear (to us) what the position of the Fire and Rescue Service Employers is.

 The Institute of Employment Rights has laid out some complexities in the legal background given that the current arrangements are voluntary collective arrangements from which the state may be legally required to refrain from unwanted interference by International and European law (Blackburn 2021).
 In the circumstances we would wish to see the legal issues clarified and the basis of any independent review established before it is operationalised or any call for evidence is made.
+For an independent review to be effective it must have the buy-in from all key stakeholders and should not be imposed by government.